Sureuba/SENG-438-The-Amazing-Group-4/A3/seng438-a3-team4.md

 5:
 Test case - void constiansBothUBandLB () <br>
 Inputs: exRange7.contains(1) <br>
 This fucnction ensures that we tested the else statement in the contains function.
 This makes sure that if both upper and lower bound were the same, that value would be contained within the range.
 It made sure to go into the else statement.
 This increased the branch coverage to 75%, line coverage to 100%, and method coverage to 100%.
+Note: The last else statement was impossible to get 100% branch coverage due to the 2 if-statemnts before it.

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)